isomerpages/mlaw-corp/_covid19/02-D-Hire-purchase-agreements.md

 * The Act does not apply to a repossession that occurred before the Notification for Relief was served.
 * If you believe that the financing company breached the terms of your hire-purchase agreement, please seek legal advice.

-**33. I wish to terminate my hire-purchase agreement early, without having to pay for the charges or penalties listed in the agreement.
-Does the Act assist me?**

-*	The Act does not change the terms of your contract with your financing company.
-If the contract provides for charges or other fees for early termination, you will still be liable to pay those charges or fees to your financing company as provided under the contract, unless you and your financing company agree otherwise.
-*	If you are unable to pay those charges or fees that is due on or after 1 February 2020 due to COVID-19, and serve a Notification for Relief on your financing company, your financing company cannot enforce the contract for those charges or fees until after <a href="#19Novnote">19 November 2020</a>.
-Please take note that your financing company can still take legal action against you for the unpaid charges or fees after <a href="#19Novnote">19 November 2020</a>.

-**34. I served the Notification for Relief on my financing company, but did not get any response or acknowledgement.
+**33. I served the Notification for Relief on my financing company, but did not get any response or acknowledgement.
 What do I do next?**

 *	You may wish to reach out to your financing company to ensure that it received the Notification for Relief, and commence negotiations.
 *	We encourage financing companies and hirers to be reasonable and to work out a mutually acceptable solution to the contractual issues that have been created by COVID-19.